 At first, it was gold coins.
-Then it became paper, and now, computer codes.
+Then it became paper, and now it's mostly computer codes.

-But inherently, money is just an idea, and it’s becoming a more and more abstract one — we are basically just agreeing that it is there and that it’s worth this or that much.
+But inherently, money is just an idea, and it’s becoming a more and more abstract one—we're all just basically agreeing that it is there and that it’s worth this or that much.

 From a philosophical standpoint, money doesn’t mean anything.
 It’s inherently neutral.

-If you buy a multi-million dollar mansion, a flock of birds might pass by and shit on it, not knowing what it is and what it’s worth.
+If you buy a multi-million dollar mansion, a flock of birds might pass by and sh*t on it not knowing what it is and what it’s worth.